THE STORY OF

 30 minutes long.
 This would be the first of 3 tapes used during the

-recorded over with newer broadcasts, making "9 to 5" the only surviving
+be recorded over with newer broadcasts, making "9 to 5" the only surviving

 complete recording made there.
-The broadcast itself was mostly of
+The broadcast itself was mostly

-ridiculous commercials, songs played from other radio stations, sports
+of ridiculous commercials, songs played from other radio stations, sports

 reports with Shep, and news with Kelly.
 Another important first is